firegloves/MemPOI/README.md

 - Specifying 2 sources for a PivotTable (one area reference and one table) the area reference takes precedence and the table is ignored
 - Specifying 2 sheet sources for a PivotTable (one sheet and one table) the table takes precedence and the sheet is ignored
 - If a post data elaboration step is added to a MempoiSheet after have set a null step map, the map is instantiated and the step added
+- Specifying a negative column or row offset will force it to 0

 ---